RemyXVX/Cupcakeshop/Readme.md

 * GitBash

 ## Description
-_{A Website to display what we have learn thus far.
-Apply HTML and CSS to style the web page.}_
+_Apply what I learn about CSS and using it to style the webpage_

 ## Setup/Installation Requirements
 * _Copy/clone repo on your device_